xgulism1/UE_Spice_Demo/README.md

 ![image](Assets/BP_01.png)

 To start an analysis, use the `StartAnalysis` function and provide a netlist.
+The analysis starts in the background thread of ngspice.
 StepCount can be set to run only a fixed number of time-points and then pause or set (StepCount <= 0) to run until finish.
-The analysis starts in the background thread of ngspice.
+The StepCount can be retrieved using the `GetStepCount` function.

 ![image](Assets/BP_02.png)

 To request a pause or resume of an analysis, use the `SetAnalysisShouldPause` function.
+The analysis does not pause immediately, because the background thread takes some time to stop.

 ![image](Assets/BP_03.png)